tetraphobia/gulp-boilerplate/README.md

-# gulp-boilerplate (OLD)
+# gulp-boilerplate v2
-A template for gulp projects.
+A basic boilerplate for gulp projects.